 The California ISO is also able to engage in price discrimination under the current tariff.
 A clear example is the rules and practices for out-of-market calls, which have been used to procure additional power by the Cal ISO in shortage periods from outside of California.

 The need for OOM reflects even the ISO’s disbelief that the price caps imposed in the real-time and AS markets are correct.
 Absent the price caps, there is little reason to believe that additional generation could be attracted through OOM calls that would not have made ancillary services or supplemental energy bids anyway.
 These markets are open to all importers and local generating resources.
 OOM calls exist to get around the price cap trap of the ISO’s own devising.
-By ensuring that OOM calls are socialized across loads, and are not reflected in real-time market prices, the amounts paid for OOM power are not submitted into the BEEP stack, like all other energy and AS bids.
+By ensuring that OOM calls are socialized across loads, and are not reflected in real-time market prices, the amounts paid for OOM power are not submitted into the BEEP stack, like all other energy and Ancillary Service bids.
 This however, would allow real-time prices to rise to (efficient market-clearing) levels.
 The basic mechanism of OOM in California is price discrimination, pure and simple.

 In a later section the effects of OOM calls on market transparency will be discussed in more detail.
 The purpose of this more limited discussion is to demonstrate that price discrimination by the ISO exists under the rules, and that such price discrimination leads to inefficient (e.g. not reflective of market-clearing levels or opportunity costs) prices.